/

 Generates reports from structured data and dashboards.

-Automates KPI analysis, trend detection, and decision support using external APIs and reasoning agents.
+Automates KPI analysis, trend detection, and decision support using external APIs and reasoning agents to accelerate enterprise AI transformation.

 Conclusion